Today's article will be similar, however we're going to go further down the stack and explore tuning a Python application running via uWSGI.

 The above code will tell uWSGI to start four instances of our web application, but this alone isn't the only thing we can do to increase our possible throughput.

 While tuning HAProxy, I talked a bit about CPU Affinity.
-By default, uWSGI processes have the same CPU Affinity as the master process.
+By default, uWSGI processes have the same CPU Affinity as the controller process.
 What this means is that even though we will now have four instances of our application, all four processes are using the same CPU.

 If our system has more than one CPU available, we are neglecting to leverage all of our processing capabilities.
 Once again we can check the number of available CPUs by executing the